 - Returning materials: It is the borrower’s responsibility to return the materials on time.
 Library materials can be returned to either the front desk of the library or the book-drop box located outside the library.
 The book-drop box is checked daily.
 Items from the box are considered returned the previous day at closing.

-- Fines: Fines are assessed to encourage prompt return of library materials.
+Fines are assessed to encourage prompt return of library materials.
 Borrowers are responsible for all accumulated fines.
 The following charges will be applied to items returned late: books and audiovisual materials, $.25 per day; Reserves, $.75 per hour.
 Borrowers are capped at $5 maximum per item for overdue fines.
 Fines may be paid with cash or checks at the circulation desk.
-Patrons may not allowed to check out more materials if their total fines are over $5.

 - Lost and damaged materials: A fee will be charged for lost or damaged items.
 The standard fee is $60, but this is subject to adjustment in the case of very expensive or hard-to-replace items.